 Are you ready to march into your boss's office and demand affordable birth control?
 Or at least ask politely?

 We know it sounds awkward, but you'd better get ready.
-Right now, a few private companies are suing for the right to deny women who work for them insurance coverage for birth control.
-Which is bad enough, but (surprise!) a bunch of members of Congress are standing with them.
+Right now, certain bosses are suing for the right to deny women who work for them insurance coverage for birth control.
+That's bad enough, but (surprise!) a bunch of members of Congress are standing with them.

 Truth is, we all benefit from birth control coverage — with fewer unintended pregnancies, healthier families, and women more in control of their futures.
 But if anti-women's health forces get their way, any employer will be able to deny you coverage for things they don't like.